Underneath The Stars Festival

 It’s two years, since Kate Rusby and her band left the stage after headlining the Sunday of the 2019 Underneath The Stars festival.
 Introduced by Dawn French, Kate begins with the traditional ballad, Benjamin Bowmaneer.
 With its allegorical reflections on injustice, Kate’s marvellous voice takes flight, and the band, led by Damien O’Kane, hits its stride with a powerful melding together of the instruments.
 We Will Sing, which follows, is both touching and rousing, and the festival audience are in fine song.

 From the Hand Me Down album, Kate performs a delightful interpretation of the Lyle Lovett song If I had a Boat, and a version of the Taylor Swift song Shake It Off, that captures the songs engaging pop sensibility whilst imbuing it with Kate’s unique story telling approach.

 The set highlight is Kate leading the band through Bob Marley’s Three Little Birds.
 As Kate says, the chorus “Don’t worry about a thing, cause every little thing gonna be all right” is absolutely a song for now.
 The audience singing the words with Kate is an emotional moment, signifying the joy of connecting and the feeling of solidarity that live music never fails to offer.
 Live music is back, thank goodness, and we need live music and our artists, more than we ever have.

 Thank you so much Underneath The Stars festival, the artists, crews, volunteers, organisers, and of course the stargazers, who took all the music to their hearts.

 Written by Gareth Allen, with thanks to Anne Robertson for her musical insights.
 You can find Gareth’s author profile here.

-Photographs by Gareth Allen.
+Photography by Gareth Allen.